Brixton: Brixton murals

 After the riots in 1981 a series of murals were funded by the council.
 The murals portray nature, politics, community and ideas.
 The surviving murals include the Brixton Academy Mural (Stockwell Park Walk) by Stephen Pusey (1982) showing a mixed group of young people, intended to portray the natural harmony that could be found between children of mixed backgrounds in the local schools.

 Recent contributions towards Brixton's mural tradition include the portrait of Michael Johns on Popes Road by Dreph, created as part of Brixton Design Trail in September 2017 and the temporary installation of "Remain, Thriving" by Njideka Akunyili Crosby at Brixton tube station, a commission by Art on the Underground.
 In 2018 Dreph completed a large mural depicting Michelle Obama in Dorrell Place.

 Entertainment

 The Ritzy Cinema, Coldharbour Lane, is a formerly independent cinema now owned by Picturehouse Cinemas.
 The building was designed as the Electric Pavilion in 1910 by E. C. Homer and Lucas, one of England's first purpose-built cinemas.

 Brixton has a significant clubbing and live music scene.
 Large venues include Brixton Academy and Electric Brixton.
-A range of smaller venues such as The Windmill, Jamm, and Phonox are a major part of London's live music scene.
+A range of smaller venues such as The Windmill, Brixton Jamm, and Phonox are a major part of London's live music scene.
 The Brixton Splash is an annual one-day street party held since 2006.
 The event is community run, showcasing local talent and celebrating the cultural diversity and history of Brixton.